 Maybe take a walk, go for a swim, play catch, toss a Frisbee, try yoga or gardening.

 So, enjoy the final holiday of summer.
-If you have been diagnosed with COPD, please call the Lung Institute today at (855) 621-1526 to speak with one of our caring team members.
-We offer innovative stem cell treatment options for COPD that can potentially promote healing from within the lungs (as opposed to simply treating symptoms) and may improve quality of life.
+If you have been diagnosed with COPD, please call the Lung Health Institute today at (855) 621-1526 to speak with one of our caring team members.
+We offer innovative cellular therapy options for COPD that can potentially promote healing from within the lungs (as opposed to simply treating symptoms) and may improve quality of life.
 Even if you believe you are in the early stages of COPD progression, we encourage you to seek treatment as soon as possible.